Tsum Valley Trek

 Day 07: Khorlabenshi - Jagat (1,370m)

-Today, we have a five hour trek ahead of us.
-We'll start by walking along the river, surrounded by tobacco and buckwheat fields and admiring rocks smoothed by the river's flow.
+Today, we have a five-hour trek ahead.
+We'll start by walking along the river, surrounded by tobacco and buckwheat fields, and admiring rocks smoothed by the river's flow.
 Our journey will involve climbing stone steps to reach the hot springs in the terraced village of Tatopani.
-Here, we can take some time to soak our weary bodies in the hot water and even go for a swim in the nearby icy river.
-After drying off on the lovely riverside beach, we'll embark on a gentle hike through the woods with a spectacular waterfall.
-We'll cross an old wooden suspension bridge and continue through a short section of forest path to reach Dovan.
-Above Dovan, the Budhi Gandaki River presents steep rapids.
-Our trail will take us high above the river and down through calmer waters.
-We'll cross the river on a long, new suspension bridge and then climb stone steps to reach our camp below Jagat, the entrance to the Manaslu Conservation National Park.
-Before heading to camp, take a moment to wander around the beautiful, paved village of Jagat and admire the pride of the villagers who have recorded their contributions to the paving projects.
+Here, we can soak our weary bodies in the hot water and swim in the nearby icy river.
+After drying off on the lovely riverside beach, we'll gently hike through the woods to a spectacular waterfall.
+We'll cross an old wooden suspension bridge and continue through a short forest path to Dovan.
+Above Dovan, the Budi Gandaki River presents steep rapids.
+Our trail will take us high above the river and gently down through calmer water.
+We'll cross the river on a long, new suspension bridge and climb stone steps to reach our camp below Jagat, the Manaslu Conservation National Park entrance.
+Before heading to camp, please take a moment to wander around the beautiful, paved village of Jagat and admire the pride of the villagers who have recorded their contributions to the paving projects.

 Day 08: Jagat - Lokpa (2,240m).

-After descending a long series of stone steps from Jagat to the river, we climb up beautiful stone steps along a terraced hillside to reach the small hamlet of Salleri.
-From here, we are treated to an impressive view of the Sringi Himal 7,187m tall.
+After descending a long series of stone steps from Jagat to the river, we climb up beautiful stone steps along a terraced hillside to reach the tiny hamlet of Salleri.
+From here, we are treated to an impressive view of the Sringi Himal, which is 7,187m tall.
 Our journey takes us through the picturesque and paved village of Sirdibas.
-We cross the river once again at Ghata Khola on a long, high-suspension bridge.
+We cross the river again at Ghata Khola on a long, high-suspension bridge.
 The path splits, with the right branch leading towards the Ganesh Himal.
 Our route continues upstream with a steep climb to Philim.
-We first cross the river at a narrow section of the gorge using a new suspension bridge and then ascend gradually along a wide hillside through an open forest.
-We cross the river two more times in the next two hours, using small bridges.
+We first cross the river at a narrow gorge section using a new suspension bridge and then ascend gradually along a broad hillside through an open forest.
+Using a small bridge, we will cross the river two more times in the next two hours.
 The first bridge is located at the intersection of Tsum Valley, a remote valley leading to Tibet.

 Day 09: Lokpa - Chumling (2,386m)